 Arsenal Image Mounter mounts the contents of disk images as complete disks in Microsoft Windows®.
 Arsenal Image Mounter includes a virtual SCSI adapter (via a unique Storport miniport driver) which allows users to benefit from disk-specific features in Windows like integration with Disk Manager, access to Volume Shadow Copies, and more.
 As far as Windows is concerned, the contents of disk images mounted by Arsenal Image Mounter are "real" SCSI disks.

 Arsenal began developing disk image mounting technology after finding existing solutions lacking during the development of Registry Recon.
 The first version of Arsenal Image Mounter was geared towards developers and formally launched in early 2014.
 Over time it became clear that end-users, both in the digital forensics and larger information technology communities, had a tremendous interest in Arsenal Image Mounter.
 In mid-2015 Arsenal refocused Arsenal Image Mounter on end-users, with an emphasis on an easy-to-use and attractive graphical user interface.
+In mid-2017 Arsenal introduced a Professional Mode (available as part of a monthly subscription to all Arsenal tools) to begin addressing feature requests outside of Arsenal Image Mounter's core functionality.

 - Mounts raw, forensic, and virtual machine disk images